Paul Bartel

 Paul Bartel (August 6, 1938 – May 13, 2000) was an American actor, writer and director.
-He was perhaps most known for his 1982 hit black comedy Eating Raoul, which he wrote, starred in and directed.
+He was perhaps most known for his 1982 hit black comedy Eating Raoul, which he co-wrote, starred in and directed.

-Bartel appeared in over 90 movies and TV episodes, including such titles as Eat My Dust (1976), Hollywood Boulevard (1976), Rock 'n' Roll High School (1979), Get Crazy (1983) and Amazon Women on the Moon (1987).
+Bartel appeared in over 90 movies and TV episodes, including such titles as Eat My Dust!
+(1976), Hollywood Boulevard (1976), Rock 'n' Roll High School (1979), Get Crazy (1983), Chopping Mall (1986), and Amazon Women on the Moon (1987).
 He frequently co-starred with friend and former Warhol girl Mary Woronov; the pair appeared in 17 films together, often as husband and wife.

 Bartel also directed 11 low-budget films, many of which he also acted in or wrote.
 He started in 1968 with the short The Secret Cinema, a paranoid delusional fantasy of self-referential cinema.
 He graduated to features in 1972 with the horror-comedy Private Parts.
 He would go on to direct such cult films as Death Race 2000 (1975), Eating Raoul (1982), Lust in the Dust (1985) and Scenes from the Class Struggle in Beverly Hills (1989).

 Biography

+Bartel was born to William and Jesse Bartel in Brooklyn, New York.
+He was raised in Manhattan, and Montclair, New Jersey in his childhood.
+He had an interest from a young age with marionettes before eventually persuading his father to buy him a 16mm camera around the time he was attending Monclair High School.
+He soon did a "con" on his teacher to spend a semester making an animated cartoon, complete with using the class to do "in-betweens".

-Bartel studied film and theatre at UCLA, and spent a year on a Fulbright scholarship at the Centro Sperimentale film school in Rome, before returning to the US.
-He fulfilled his military service by talking his way into the Army Signal Corps Pictorial Center in Long Island City and later made films for the United States Information Agency.
+Bartel studied film and theatre at UCLA, and spent a year on a Fulbright scholarship at the Centro Sperimentale film school in Rome, before returning to the United States.
+He fulfilled his military service by talking his way into the U.S. Army Signal Corps Pictorial Center in Long Island City and later made films for the United States Information Agency.